isgasho/xs/README.md

 algorithms, interactive/non-interactive, etc.) to be used for further communication.

+Packets are subject to random padding, and (optionally) the client and server channels can both send _chaff_ packets at random defineable intervals to help thwart analysis of session activity (especially for interactive shell sessions).

 NOTE: Due to the experimental nature of the HerraduraKEx algorithm used to derive crypto keying material, this algorithm and the demonstration remote shell client/server programs should be used with caution and should definitely